gvwilson/sensibleadventures/coriandel/coriandel.md

 I shrug my pack off my right shoulder so that it hangs from the crook of my left elbow.
 It's not heavy, but it does awkward things to my balance.
 A deep breath for courage, then I lean back to put my shoulders against the wall and start shuffling along the ledge.
-My glooping friend might not be disappionted after all.
+My glooping friend might not be disappointed after all.

 By the time the ledge narrows to nothing, the soles of my old boots are pressed